Professor Carolyn Pedwell

 Research Overview

-Carolyn Pedwell is Professor in Digital Media in the Sociology Department at Lancaster and the author of three monographs: Revolutionary Routines: The Habits of Social Transformation (McGill-Queens UP, 2021); Affective Relations: The Transnational Politics of Empathy (Palgrave, 2014); and Feminism, Culture and Embodied Practice: The Rhetorics of Comparison (Routledge, 2010).
+Carolyn is the author of three monographs: Revolutionary Routines: The Habits of Social Transformation (McGill-Queens UP, 2021); Affective Relations: The Transnational Politics of Empathy (Palgrave, 2014); and Feminism, Culture and Embodied Practice: The Rhetorics of Comparison (Routledge, 2010).
 She is also the co-editor (with Gregory J. Seigworth) of The Affect Theory Reader 2: Worldings, Tensions, Futures (Duke UP, 2023).
+Carolyn’s monograph in progress is Speculative Machines and Us: Intuition, AI, and the Making of Computational Cultures.

 Prior to arriving at Lancaster, Carolyn was Professor of Cultural Studies and Media at the University of Kent; Senior Lecturer in Media and Cultural Studies at Newcastle University; and ESRC Postdoctoral Fellow in the Department of Media and Communications at Goldsmiths, University of London.
 Carolyn has been Visiting Scholar at the Department of Gender and Cultural Studies, University of Sydney; the Centre for the History of Emotions, Queen Mary, University of London; and the Gender Institute, London School of Economics (LSE).
 Carolyn completed her PhD in Gender Studies at the LSE.